qdrant/landing_page/qdrant-landing/content/documentation/qdrant-cloud-api.md

 ## Terraform Provider

 Qdrant Cloud also provides a Terraform provider to manage your Qdrant Cloud resources.
-The provider is available on the official [Terraform Registry](https://registry.terraform.io/providers/qdrant/qdrant-cloud).
+[Learn more](/documentation/infrastructure/terraform/).